-The class was very fortunate to have Nakayama Sensei from Senior School come and provide his knowledge about Japan and his advice about future Japanese study at Year 10 level.
+The class was very fortunate to have Oataway Sensei from Senior School come and provide her knowledge about Japan and advice about future Japanese study at Year 10 level.

 Thank you to all parents for their cooperation with this valuable educational experience.

 Bellarine Novice Concert Band